Prospective Student FAQs

 After I apply, how can I check to see if everything's been received?

-Within 10 days of receiving your application, we will send you an email with your Vassar ID and directions on how to access an online checklist for your application.
+Within 5 days of receiving your application, we will send you an email with your Applicant ID and directions on how to access an online checklist for your application.

 Due to the heavy volume of applications and supporting materials received by our office, it generally takes us a few weeks to enter supporting documents such as transcripts, teacher's recommendations, test scores, etc. on our system, especially around the January deadline for regular decision applications.
-If there are items missing from your application, you will be notified by the beginning of February.
+If there are items missing from your application, you will be notified before decision release for your specified application round.

 Does Vassar give admission decisions online?